Pol-Temporary Medical Leave

 policy Temporary Medical Leave modified Wed Nov 02 2022 10:49:53 GMT-0400 (Eastern Daylight Time)

 This policy applies to University Staff.

 Staff employees who are unable to return to work after their FMLA has exhausted due to their own serious health condition, may request Temporary Medical Leave (TML) for a period of up to three months.
 Temporary Medical leave is continuous leave without pay for the employee unless the employee has accrued paid leave time.
 Staff employees must use all applicable accrued paid leave balances (including sick, vacation, and personal leave) while taking TML.
 An employee granted such leave shall be an employee of the university while on such leave and shall be returned to the original position or a comparable position within the same pay grade, salary, plus any general increases awarded during that period.
-When the employee is returned to active status, this leave shall not constitute a break in continuous or creditable service in considering eligibility for sick leave, annual leave, general pay adjustments, and other university benefits and privileges.
+When the employee is returned to active status, this leave shall not constitute a break in continuous or creditable service in considering eligibility for sick leave, vacation leave, general pay adjustments, and other university benefits and privileges.
 The university's contribution toward an employee's health benefits will continue during the period of TML.
-A staff employee shall not earn annual or sick leave accruals for any period not in pay status.
+A staff employee shall not earn vacation or sick leave accruals for any period not in pay status.

 - A staff employee on approved FMLA, who has exhausted all FMLA and is unable to return to work, must request TML by completing the TML Form which includes a healthcare provider certification.